What Does 'Pansexual' Mean? An Expert Explains

-Over the past few years, celebrities like Miley Cyrus and Janelle Monaé have come out as pansexual.
-In June 2020, Variety published a cover story on model and actress Cara Delevingne, 27, who said that she identifies as pansexual.
+Over the past few years, many celebrities—including Miley Cyrus, Emily Hampshire, and Janelle Monaé—have come out as pansexual.
+In June 2020, Variety published a cover story on model and actress Cara Delevingne, who said that she identifies as pansexual.
 "I always will remain, I think, pansexual," she said in her interview.
 "However one defines themselves [...]I fall in love with the person—and that's that.
 I'm attracted to the person."

 But what exactly does the term pansexual mean, and who are people who identify this way sexually and romantically attracted to?
 We asked an expert for insight.

 What does it mean to be pansexual?

 Being pansexual means that you might find yourself attracted to a person regardless of their gender identity.
 In fact, "pan" is the Greek word for all, so a pansexual person could be sexually and/or romantically interested in people of all sexual or gender identities.

 People of any gender identity can be pansexual, but according to Holly Richmond, PhD, a sex therapist in New York City, those who are already members of the LGBTQ+ community may be more likely to identify this way.
 "It's more common for people who are already open-minded to different forms of sexual expression," she tells Health.